hknio/bvss/README.md

 ## BVSS Principle

 The BVSS formula was inspired by https://www.first.org/cvss/ .
 We introduce several changes:
 1. We added a BVSS base score.
-If there is a chance that tokens, crypto, or fiat money can be lost or blocked, the vulnerability is assessed as a high level threat and it's score should be more than 8 (High).
+If there is a chance that tokens, crypto, or fiat money can be stolen, the vulnerability is assessed as a high level threat and it's score should be more than 8 (High).
+If tokens, crypto, or fiat money can be blocked in contract - base score is 6.
 2. We added a value parameter for violation of Confidentiality / Integrity / Availability - if the value parameter for any of them is high, it's violation can be assessed as a critical vulnerability.

 List of parameters used in BVSS: